Dumplings may not be the fanciest food, but they are one of the most versatile and delicious foods you just have to try at least once.

 Franz Mulser, chef at the Gostner Mountain Hut (Gostner Schwaige Seiser Alm) in Alpe di Siusi, Italy convinced me that the rest of the world was right as he showed me how to make dumplings – both savoury and sweet.

-This recipe is for the savoury ones and you can impress dinner guests with their long name Chanterelles dumplings with Tyrolean ham and wild herbs on a flower salad.
-Fortunately it’s much easier to make than it sounds.
+This recipe is for the savoury dumplings.
+You can impress dinner guests with their long name Chanterelles dumplings with Tyrolean ham and wild herbs on a flower salad.
+Fortunately, it’s much easier to make than it sounds.

 Ingredients for Making Dumplings: